Paulelo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script 22-users_and_homes, displays all users and their home directories Script 100-empty_casks, displays all files in cwd Script 101-gifs, displays all files in cwd with .gif
+Script 22-users_and_homes, displays all users and their home directories Script 100-empty_casks, displays all files in cwd Script 101-gifs, displays all files in cwd with .gif Script 102-acrostic, decodes acrostics that use the first letter of each line